 In 2013, Azerbaijan hosted the F1 Powerboat World Championship.

-After several years of decline in press and media freedom, in November 2014, the media environment deteriorated rapidly under a governmental campaign to silence any opposition and criticism.
+In November 2014, the media environment deteriorated rapidly under a governmental campaign to silence any opposition and criticism, even while the country led the Committee of Ministers of the Council of Europe (May–November 2014).

-As of 2014, country's home of Shamkir Chess a category 22 event and one of the highest rated tournaments of all time.
+As of 2014, Azerbaijan hosted the Shamkir Chess tournament, a category 22 event and one of the highest-rated tournaments of all time.

 In 2014, Azerbaijan hosted the European Taekwondo Championships and the Rhythmic Gymnastics European Championships.